rjdeliveryomaha/courierinvoice/extras/includes/README.md

 * 5: Zero-Rated
 * 6: Exempt

-If ` clientID ` of index 0 is set to 'all' the ` VATtype ` of index 0 will override the default.
+If ` ApplyVAT ` is configured as 1 and a VATtype is defined as other than numeric or is greater than 6 the VATtype will be set to 1.

 ` VATtype ` will define the ticket property of the same name.
 The ticket property ` VATrate ` will then be pulled from either client 0 or the billed client or set to 0 as appropriate.